-In dementia with Lewy bodies (DLB), the affected areas of the brain control thinking, memory, vision and movement.
-There is evidence that cholinesterase inhibitors may help to improve some of the symptoms of DLB, including thinking skills and visual hallucinations.
+For people with dementia with Lewy bodies (DLB) there is evidence that drugs called cholinesterase inhibitors may help to improve some of the symptoms, including thinking skills and visual hallucinations.

-Practical steps, such as moving sharp objects away from the bed, can reduce the risk of injury during disturbed sleep.
-There are also drugs available that can help people who act out dreams.
+For people who experience movement during sleep, practical steps, such as moving objects away from the bed, can reduce the risk of injury.
+There are also medications available to help people with DLB who have disrupted sleep because of movement.

-Non-drug treatments, such as cognitive therapies, exercises and group activities, may also help with some of the symptoms of DLB.
-You can discuss your treatment options with the doctor.
+Non-drug treatments, such as cognitive therapy, exercise and group activities may also help with some of the symptoms in DLB.
+You can discuss your treatment options with your doctor.